3v401/HackTheBox/Headless/README.md

    b.
 5000/tcp: Web server
 3. Operating System: Linux

-The outcome shows that the open SSH service on port 22 and the web server on port 5000 might be targets for further investigation or exploitation.
+The outcome shows that SSH on port 22 and web server on port 5000 might be targets for further investigation or exploitation.

 ![Alt text](nmap_headless.png)

-As there is a webserver host.
-The most interesting way is to access from a browser `http://10.10.11.8:5000`.
+SSH Typically requires valid credentials or a vulnerability in the SSH service for exploitation (I don't know about a vulnerability for OpenSSH 9.2p1 right now).
+Web servers often have multiple points of interaction and can be exploited easier if misconfigurations or vulnerabilities are found (We can try XSS, SQL injections, command injection...).
+The web application could expose sensitive information or have weak authentication methods.

+Let's access the webserver from a browser.
+Type in the search bar `http://10.10.11.8:5000`.
 It automatically redirects to `http://10.10.11.8:5000/support`.
 We observe that the site is reachable and contains a form to send.
-Usually forms are good infection points which attackers can leverage to bypass systems or interact with them.
+Usually forms are good infection points which attackers can leverage to bypass systems.

 (pic2)
 (pic3)